 The concept of a Hall of Fame is one that has appeared in many industries but has been sadly lacking here in the UK when it comes to the games that we love to play.
-The establishment of the UK Games Hall of Fame at the 2013 UK Games Expo looked to right that wrong and show the world the level of influence that this country has on the world scene.
+The establishment of the UK Games Expo Hall of Fame at the 2013 UK Games Expo looked to right that wrong and show the world the level of influence that various people have had on the gaming world scene.

 The Hall of Fame looks to showcase some of the best and brightest, to honour those who have had a major influence on our hobby and have led the way in our industry.

 This inaugural intake of five was selected by a panel.
 Of course, making the decision on who our first set of inductees was incredibly difficult.
 We decided that we shouldn’t only look at people when considering potential candidates; companies and groups were also entirely viable as long as we could prove that they were influential.
 Our initial shortlist of ten was whittled down to this selection of five that we presented at UK Games Expo in 2013: the first ever members of the UK Games Hall of Fame.

 Annually we will induct more individuals, companies or products.
 We salute their influence and thank them for the hard work they’ve done and in some cases continue to do.

 2018 Inductee Martin Wallace